 The Special Weapons and Tactics Team responds to high-risk situations requiring specialized tactics and coordination.
 The purpose of the team is to accomplish its objectives with minimal risk to officers and citizens.

 Each of the six high schools in the Lincoln Public Schools system is provided police services by a School Resource Officer (SRO).
 One officer is assigned to each school as his or her beat area.
+Six additional officers split their time among the twelve LPS middle schools.
 This specialized assignment allows the SRO an opportunity to develop relationships with students and staff, and provides time for the SRO to focus on individual school needs.

 The priority of the Traffic Unit is to encourage traffic safety through enforcement of Lincoln's traffic ordinances.
 These officers can be seen on motorcycles or in marked cruisers, contacting drivers of motor vehicles who violate traffic laws.
 They pay special attention to school zones, construction zones, arterial roadways and high accident locations.